Chard reservoir sign

 Most of the ducks are regarded as winter visitors, but Garganey is a welcome spring visitor that can occur in very small numbers from the middle of the month.

-The record count of 200 Common Gulls was in March 1970.
+The then record count of 200 Common Gulls in March 1970, remained a record for 46 years.

-It is a good month to look and listen for the Lesser Spotted Woodpecker although these once regular birds had been absent for 5 years until last month.
+It is a good month to look and listen for the Lesser Spotted Woodpecker.

 Sand Martins are often the first spring arrivals, narrowly beating the first Chiffchaffs and can be seen from mid month.
 The first Swallows may be seen from the end of the month.